-The competent administrative authority (in case of a prefectural governor or prefectural Public Safety Commission, via the competent minister) is required to promptly notify the National Public Safety Commission of the matters related to the filing of an STR.
+The competent administrative authority (in case of a prefectural governor or prefectural Public Safety Commission, via the competent minister^{Note1}) is required to promptly notify the National Public Safety Commission of the matters related to the filing of an STR.

-- (5) Enhanced verification at the time of the conclusion of correspondence contracts (Article 9) When concluding a correspondent banking contract^(Note) under which exchange transactions with an exchange business operator located abroad are conducted continuously or repeatedly, specified business operators who conduct exchange transactions on a regular basis are required to verify that the foreign exchange business operator located abroad has developed a system necessary for appropriately implementing a measure equivalent to verification at the time of transactions. - Note: A correspondent banking contract means a contracts concluded by a Japanese financial institution with a foreign financial institution with regard to deputy work related to an exchange business for the purpose of international settlements.
+(5) Enhanced verification at the time of the conclusion of correspondence contracts (Article 9)

+When concluding a correspondent banking contract^(Note) under which exchange transactions with an exchange business operator located abroad are conducted continuously or repeatedly, specified business operators who conduct exchange transactions on a regular basis are required to verify that the foreign exchange business operator located abroad has developed a system necessary for appropriately implementing a measure equivalent to verification at the time of transactions.